DVVR2005/SCHOOL-LMS-PORTAL-AI-POWERED/MINI_REPORT.md

 ---

-This mini report provides an overview of the Saint Gebriale School website project, its structure, models, tools, and instructions for setup and running.
+This mini report provides an overview of the NAVS Global School website project, its structure, models, tools, and instructions for setup and running.